freelensapp/freelens-extension-example/README.md

 <!-- markdownlint-enable MD013 -->

-This repository servces as an example how to build and publish extensions for Freelens application.
+This repository serves as an example how to build and publish extensions for Freelens application.

 It does not provide any useful functionality beside adding an additional menu